Champlain College: Campus

-Main Campus
+Main campus

 Champlain's campus consists of 42 buildings on about 2.5 city blocks in the residential Hill Section of Burlington, Vermont.
 Most of the student residence halls are renovated Victorian-era houses.
-Champlain College also offers Contemporary Housing.
-In 2014, Champlain opened its newest on-campus residence, Valcour Hall.
-In November 2018, the institution's first Apartment-Style residence hall, 194.
-St Paul St, was opened.
+Champlain College also offers contemporary housing.
+In 2014, Champlain opened a new on-campus residence, Valcour Hall.
+In November 2018, the institution's first apartment-style residence hall, 194.
+St Paul St, opened.
 The hall is 0.5 miles away from the main campus and currently houses 314 upperclassmen.
-About 750 students reside on campus, others occupy off-campus college housing, and many live independently.
+About 750 students reside on campus while others occupy off-campus college housing.
 There are 27 residence halls.

 The IDX Student Life Center houses the dining hall, gym, fitness center, lounge and game room.
-All Champlain students have full access to campus computer labs, 3D animation and game production labs, multimedia classrooms and editing suites, a digital photography lab and darkroom, the Metz Studio Barn, the Emergent Media Center and the Senator Leahy Center for Digital Investigation.
-In 2014, Champlain opened its Makers’ Lab and opened the new Communication & Creative Media building in 2015.
+All Champlain students have access to campus computer labs, 3D animation and game production labs, multimedia classrooms and editing suites, a digital photography lab and darkroom, the Metz Studio Barn, the Emergent Media Center and the Senator Leahy Center for Digital Investigation.
+In 2014, Champlain opened its Makers’ Lab and opened the Communication & Creative Media building in 2015.

 Academic buildings include the Hauke Family Campus Center, the S.D.
 Ireland Family Center for Global Business & Technology, and the Miller Information Commons.
 Facilities available include 3D animation and game production labs, multimedia classrooms and editing suites, and a photo lab and darkroom.

-Lakeside Campus
+Lakeside campus

-Located 1.5 miles southwest of the Main Campus is Miller Center and the residential student parking lot.
+Located 1.5 miles southwest of the main campus is Miller Center and the residential student parking lot.
 Miller Center contains the Emergent Media Center, a collaborative work studio that acts as a student work space while also accepting commission work from the public.
-Miller Center also includes the Makerspace, where students can access equipment such as 3D printers/scanners, laser and vinyl cutters, power tools and more.
+Miller Center also includes the Makerspace, where students access equipment such as 3D printers/scanners, laser and vinyl cutters, and power tools.

 International campuses

-Champlain College has campuses in Dublin, Ireland and Montréal, Canada in addition to global partnerships with institutions around the world.
+Champlain College has campuses in Dublin, Ireland and Montréal, Canada, in addition to partnerships with institutions around the world.
 Students are encouraged to study abroad.

-Champlain College's Montréal campus opened its doors in 2007 with classroom space located at Rue Sherbooke Est. Students live in the Université du Québec à Montréal's (UQAM's) residence hall with local and international students.
+Champlain College's Montréal campus opened its doors in 2007 with classroom space located at Rue Sherbooke Est. Students live in the Evo Montréal Student Residence building with local and international students.
 Champlain students in all programs are eligible to spend a semester in Montréal.

 Champlain's Dublin campus has been in use since 2008.
 The Academic Center is located at 43 Leeson Street Lower, near Dublin's Georgian Office District, and comprises four classrooms, a computer lab, and a lounge.
 Experiential courses teach students about Ireland's economy, music, cultural heritage, and history.

+Champlain College has announced that "they will conclude operations at its Montreal and Dublin campuses on June 30, 2026."
+These locations are being replaced with a partnership with Temple University.

 Academics

-Champlain College's "Upside Down Curriculum" allows students to take courses related to their major starting in the first semester.
+Ranking

+The As of 2024 U.S. News & World Report's annual university rankings ranked Champlain College tied for 91st in Regional Universities in the North and tied 10th in the most innovative schools.

+Forbes' Lists College Ranking for Champlain College: